AndriyKalashnykov/spring-on-k8s/README.md

 and traces/spans to the Wavefront service, for more details see how to [examine Spring Boot data in Wavefront dashboards and charts](https://docs.wavefront.com/wavefront_springboot.html#prerequisites-for-wavefront-spring-boot-starter)

-Now you can run the project and observe Wavefront libraries automatically negotiated and created `api-token`: `dc9addea-8bae-467e-8f04-6b5dcfad1527` and `one-time use link` : `https://wavefront.surf/us/8HggSpT5BD`
+Now you can run the project and observe `api-token` and `Wavefront console URL (one-time use link)`:

 ```bash
 $ mvn clean package